Yuli Edelstein, Founding Member of the Prize Committee

-Yuli (Yoel) Edelstein was recently elected as Speaker of the 19th Knesset.
+Yuli (Yoel) Edelstein served as Israel’s Minister of Health from 2020-2021 and Speaker of the Knesset from 2013-2020.
 Prior to this appointment, MK Edelstein served as Israel's Minister of Public Diplomacy and Diaspora Affairs in Israel 32nd government.
 As Israel's leading advocate and spokesman, he was responsible for communicating and defending the Israeli Government position to the global community.
 His top priority has been improving Israel's image abroad and fighting the assault on Israel's legitimacy and global anti-Semitism.
 In order to achieve that goal, he has initiated innovative citizen-based diplomacy programs that utilize ordinary Israelis to represent the country in social media networks and when traveling abroad.

 As the Government's main liaison to the Diaspora Jewish communities throughout the world, MK Edelstein was the leading advocate for building bridges and strengthening the relationship between Israelis and Jews throughout the world.
 He believes that Israel – Diaspora relations are vital to the future of Israel and the Jewish people.